megorei/spawno/README.md

 ## Usage

-Create configuration file in your config directory:
+Create configuration file in your config directory.
+For example:

 config/spawno.yml